nate-strauser/meteor-cookbook/svg/recipe.md

 	});
 };
 ```

-Here we have our rendered callback that inits the D3 object for the intial rendering and subsequent updates.
-Most of the D3 specific code is unchanged from the original, with some slight reworking to fit into the meteor template structure.
+Here we have our rendered callback that inits the D3 object for the initial rendering and subsequent updates.
+Most of the D3 specific code is unchanged from the original, with some slight reworking to break it into the Meteor template structure.
 The important part here is the `Deps.autorun`, with this we declare a reactive query `Sections.find(...)`.
-We use the `fields` specifiy to reduce redraws, turn the query cursor into an array with `fetch`, and finally pass that array to the `updateChartData` function which sets or updates the actual SVG element via D3 commands.  `Deps.autorun` is very powerful for easily reacting to data changes in collections, see http://docs.meteor.com/#deps_autorun for more details.
+We use the `fields` specifier to reduce redraws, turn the query cursor into an array with `fetch()`, and finally pass that array to the `updateChartData` function which sets or updates the actual SVG element via D3.  `Deps.autorun` is very powerful for easily reacting to data changes in collections, see http://docs.meteor.com/#deps_autorun for more details.

 ```
 var updateChartData = function(data) {